How an ESB Simplifies Application Integration

 Historically, enterprise application integration (EAI) has been difficult because of the challenges associated with point-to-point integration (P2P).
 Enterprise application integration is the process of connecting every system and application across an enterprise architecture so they can work together.

 A commonly used application integration method, point-to-point integration (P2P), is incredibly rigid and time consuming to maintain.
-Today, innovative organizations are embracing the Enterprise Service Bus (ESB) because it addresses all the headaches, roadblocks, and error that stems from the P2P integration style, and makes application integration headaches a thing of the past.
+Today, innovative organisations are embracing the Enterprise Service Bus (ESB) because it addresses all the headaches, roadblocks, and error that stems from the P2P integration style, and makes application integration headaches a thing of the past.

 Today, enterprises can address any application integration issue using an ESB that acts as middleware for everything on the network.
 The ESB software is the shared central infrastructure that acts as a point of connectivity for every application, device, or system across the enterprise.